2018 Summer Camps

 STEAM Teacher Academy

 Teachers, both experienced and pre-service, will be able to develop integrated learning plans and activities in all five STEAM fields (science, technology, engineering, art and mathematics).
-With partnerships between a joint commission of CC professors and CPS teachers, the CPS STEAM bus and employees from local STEAM related businesses, this camp will help our community of educators build connections and access local resources to support STEAM education.
-Teachers will be able to participate in a STEAM activity created by the commission that ultimately have them creating and programming their own light sculpture shows that are accompanied by music.
+With partnerships between a joint commission of CC professors and CPS teachers, and employees from local STEAM related businesses, this camp will help our community of educators build connections and access local resources to support STEAM education.
+Teachers will be able to participate in a STEAM activity created by the commission that ultimately have them creating and programming their own robots out of re-purposed electronic parts.
+These robots will be controlled by computer microcontrollers.
 Teachers will be able to design their own activities to implement at the student’s STEAM camp the following week and in their own classrooms in the future.
-Note: Participants in this camp, must participate in the student camp for the following week.
+Note: Participants in this camp must participate in the student camp for the following week.
 Questions?
-Contact the Admissions Office at 573-875-7352.
+Contact the Admissions Office at (573) 875-7352.

 Monday, July 16 - Friday, July 20, 2018 | 3-8 grade students